KiranS22/leraning-ts/react-ts/react-ts-notes/SETUP.md

 The `.tsx` extension indicates that you are writing code within a TypeScript-React codebase.
 If you were to use `.js` or `.jsx` extensions, the app would throw errors.

  Although these components may look like regular components, the App component has the type of a function that has the return type of a JSX element.
-TypeScript infers the type of the App component for us.
+TypeScript infers the type of the App component for us.(Type inferance)

 ![An image showing a React-TypeScript App component's return type ](./images//react-ts-app.png)